danilovl/select-autocompleter-bundle/README.md

 }
 ```

-If you need additional parameters in request you can define `extra` parameter which will be available in `AutocompleterQuery`.
+If you need additional parameters in the request, you can define an `extra` parameter that will be available in `AutocompleterQuery`.

 Example url: `select-autocomplete/orm.customShop/autocomplete?extra[language]=en`.